1962 Pontiac Facts, Figures, and Specifications

 - Safe-T-Track differential was $42.00 .

-- Four-barrel carburetor was standard on Bonneville and Grand Prix and $24.00 on other models.
+- Four-barrel carburetor was standard on Bonneville and Grand Prix unless Economy V-8 ordered.
+On other models ($24.00).

 - Seven rear axle gear ratios were available, with the 3.64:1 and 3.90:1 on special order only.